Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 Of course, life had taken him far too, but not always in such smooth steps.

 Once he’d seen himself as a suave, cool, collected agent of intrigue.
-It seemed a little kitsch nowadays---though, who didn’t love kitsch?!---but in those more innocent times where the spycraft was between Clan, between clanless, among the witless and largely dull masses of the Dominion…
+It seemed a little kitsch nowadays - though, who didn’t love kitsch?! - but in those more innocent times where the spycraft was between Clan, between clanless, among the witless and largely dull masses of the Dominion…

 Then the Humans arrived, and everyone had to up their game. *Everyone.* The glamor of Whitecrest wasn’t so glamorous anymore.
 Oh sure, there had always been danger, always been darkness.
 Even among a sea of near-livestock, there were sharp, cruel minds.